-In conclusion, the continual growth of the global market for cosmetic and skin care products, the increase of consumer interest in skin care, and the rising income of the middle class will help to promote consumer spending and market development; and drive the product sales and operation growth of this Company.
+In conclusion, as the COVID-19 outbreak comes to an end, the market for cosmetic and skincare products will rebound and the market scale will expand increasingly.
+The increase of consumer interest in skin care, and the rising income of the middle class will help promote consumer spending and market development and drive the product sales and operation growth of this Company.